Criminal case dismissed against north GA mom whose son walked alone to store

-FANNIN COUNTY, GA — The criminal case against a Mineral Bluff mother whose son took a walk alone has been dropped.
+FANNIN COUNTY, GA — The criminal case against a Mineral Bluff mother of four whose son took a walk alone has been dropped.

 According to the Atlanta Journal Constitution, Brittany Patterson made national headlines last year due to her controversial arrest for “reckless conduct” after a passerby called the Fannin County sheriff’s office to report seeing Patterson’s son, who was almost 11 at at the time, walking alone.